President's Emergency Plan for AIDS Relief: Results

+Indirect results

+PEPFAR has also been associated with broader economic and political effects in recipient countries.
+One assessment found that countries receiving PEPFAR support had higher GDP per capita growth than they would have been expected to achieve without the program.
+The State Department also stated that PEPFAR-supported countries saw a larger reduction in political instability from 2004 to 2011 than non-PEPFAR countries in the same region.

+US health assistance has also been used to support military partnerships abroad.
+According to the State Department, PEPFAR had created 19 military-to-military collaborations, mostly in sub-Saharan Africa, including in countries where the United States cooperated with local militaries against Islamist armed groups.

 Accountability and funding

 Since the start of PEPFAR in 2003, the program has utilized multi-year appropriations.
 PEPFAR reports to Congress on an annual basis, providing programmatic and financial data as required by law.
 The Fourteenth Annual Report to Congress on the President's Emergency Plan for AIDS Relief is available on the official PEPFAR website, as are more specific reports, financial information and other information.

 Global AIDS funding is provided in the Foreign Operations and Labor, Health and Human Services appropriations bills, which, if the process goes smoothly, are agreed to by the House and Senate in advance of the federal fiscal year beginning October 1.
 The Office of the Global AIDS Coordinator (OGAC) budgets according to the allocations provided by Congress and the policy of the Administration.
 Funding figures by program are reported to Congress by the Office of the Global AIDS Coordinator.

 For FY 2013, President Obama requested $6.42 billion, including more than $4.54 billion for bilateral HIV/AIDS programs and $1.65 billion for the Global Fund.
 For FY 2014, President Obama requested $6.73 billion, including more than $4.88 billion for bilateral HIV/AIDS programs and $1.65 billion for the Global Fund.

 For FY 2024, President Biden requested at least $4.7 billion for the PEPFAR program in its annual budget request to Congress in addition to funding for the multilateral Global Fund to Fight AIDS, Tuberculosis and Malaria.

 PEPFAR was exempt from the Mexico City Policy.